sterlingbaldwin/IGV_code/README.md

                                       ground (and then must be cones/barrels/flags) check if their flags, and otherwise also place their corresponding points to the non-passable set.

+                                  Once we have the location of all the obstacles accounted for, we mark the grid location that is both the closest to the destination, but also adjacent to unexplored locations.
+                                      When we have our short term target, then we can create a minimum-spanning tree and follow its branch to the target node.

             Galil: The controller is set to a static IP address of 192.168.1.3.
 The controller can be communicated directly over its socket interface, which we do with a simple python